 For children to be healthy, first their mothers must be healthy.
 Yet so many girls and women face countless health challenges stemming from poor sanitation, risks in pregnancy and childbirth and other risks exacerbated by extreme poverty.
 Healthy moms can better care for their children and ensure healthy families—building healthy futures for the whole community.

-Between 800 and 1,500 women die each day from preventable causes related to pregnancy and childbirth, including bleeding, infections, hypertensive disorders and obstructed labor—preventative problems that make up about 80 percent of maternal deaths worldwide.10
+About 800women die each day from preventable causes related to pregnancy and childbirth, including bleeding, infections, hypertensive disorders and obstructed labor—preventative problems that make up most of the maternal deaths worldwide.9

 Like childhood illnesses and death, maternal health mirrors the gap between the rich and the poor.
-“Less than 1% of maternal deaths occur in high-income countries,” and nearly two-thirds of maternal deaths occur in sub-Saharan Africa.11 Without access to prenatal care or skilled birth attendants, women face countless risks when it comes to their pregnancies and deliveries.
+According to the WHO, 94% of maternal deaths occur in low-resource countries, and nearly two-thirds of maternal deaths occur in sub-Saharan Africa.10 Without access to prenatal care or skilled birth attendants, women face countless risks when it comes to their pregnancies and deliveries.
 These risks are made more severe by the same challenges that their children face—undernourishment and a lack of education.

 Before becoming mothers, adolescent girls face their own health challenges related to childbearing.
-Without access to adequate sanitation facilities at school, they are often forced to forego their educations for several days each month.
-And without access to contraception or knowledge of family planning, they often have many children in rapid succession, often beginning at a young age.
-These young and frequent pregnancies further heighten the risks associated with childbearing and delivery, while simultaneously causing young girls to leave school and immediately begin caring for their own families.
+Without access to adequate sanitation facilities at school, they are often forced to forego their education for several days each month.
+And without access to contraception or knowledge of family planning, they may have many children in rapid succession, often beginning at a young age.
+Young and frequent pregnancies further heighten the risks associated with childbearing and delivery, simultaneously causing young girls to leave school to begin caring for their own families.

 Investing in education for girls improves women’s health during pregnancy and childbirth.
 Educated women are far more likely to seek skilled birth attendants and prenatal care, reducing both maternal and infant mortality.

 In addition, Opportunity invests in schools by providing loans to school proprietors so that they can build appropriate sanitation facilities.
-With access to private bathrooms, girls are able to stay in school—allowing them to complete their educations, delay their first pregnancies and learn valuable basic health skills in the classroom.
-By staying in school, girls are less likely to get pregnant early, meaning that they will have fewer children overall, which “could mean more resources per child and better health and survival rates for mothers and children.”13 The value of this education extends to the next generation as well; educated girls are better equipped to care for the needs and health of their own children once they become mothers.
+Access to private bathrooms helps girls stay in school—allowing them to complete their education, delay their first pregnancies and learn valuable basic health skills in the classroom.
+By staying in school, girls are less likely to get pregnant early, meaning that they will have fewer children overall, which “could mean more resources per child and better health and survival rates for mothers and children.”12 The value of this education extends to the next generation as well; educated girls are better equipped to care for the needs and health of their own children once they become mothers.

-Education is one of the secret weapons to address countless health challenges.
-Through all of our education initiatives, we are sparking lifelong and community wide transformation—for health, poverty alleviation, job creation and more.
+Education is a secret weapon to addressing countless health challenges.
+Through all of our education initiatives at Opportunity International, we are sparking lifelong and community wide transformation—for health, poverty alleviation, job creation and more.

-According to the UN, “Unhealthy environmental conditions increase the risk of both communicable and infectious diseases...In 2012, an estimated 889,000 people died from infectious diseases caused largely by fecal contamination of water and soil and by inadequate hand-washing facilities and practices resulting from poor or non-existent sanitation services.14
+According to the UN, “Unhealthy environmental conditions increase the risk of both communicable and infectious diseases.”In 2017, an estimated 485,000 people died from diarrheal diseases caused largely by fecal contamination of water.13

-In 2001, the UN General Assembly “declared HIV/AIDS to be ‘a global emergency,’” and two-thirds of HIV infections are in sub-Saharan Africa.15 The correlation between poverty and HIV/AIDS works in both directions; more than 95% of HIV infections are in developing countries where there is less education about sexually transmitted disease and mother-to-child transmission, less access to affordable contraception and less voluntary HIV testing, but at the same time, poverty increases as households “lose one or more breadwinners to AIDS."
-16
+In 2001, the UN General Assembly declared HIV/AIDS to be “a global emergency” and 71% of HIV infections are in sub-Saharan Africa.15 The correlation between poverty and HIV/AIDS works in both directions; the majority HIV infections are in developing countries where there is less education about sexually transmitted disease and mother-to-child transmission, less access to affordable contraception and less voluntary HIV testing—and at the same time, poverty increases as households “lose one or more breadwinners to AIDS."14

 Poverty makes the AIDS crisis worse, and the AIDS crisis makes poverty worse.

-Africa also carries a “disproportionately high share of the global malaria burden.
-In 2015, the region was home to 90% of malaria cases and 92% of malaria deaths.”
-17 Without access to simple preventative measures like bed nets, people are at high risk for malaria.
+Africa also carries a “disproportionately high share of the global malaria burden..”
+In 2019, there were 215 million malaria cases in Africa—94% of the global total.15 Without access to simple preventative measures like bed nets, people are at high risk for malaria.
 Young children, pregnant women and immunosuppressed populations are at particularly high risk for the disease—populations that are already vulnerable to a number of other ailments.

 In India, Opportunity International has partnered with Healing Fields Foundation to train women as Community Health Leaders (CHLs) who learn healthcare best-practices and are trained to provide basic health services in their communities.
 Following their six-month training, CHLs undertake a six-month internship where each woman educates 200 families on the link between health and hygiene, promoting simple-but-life-saving behaviors like giving birth in a hospital, breastfeeding on the first day of a child’s life and getting medical checks for infants and lactating mothers.

 As our Community Health Leaders in India finish their initial internships, many women establish healthcare businesses as a source of income for themselves, which range from selling sanitary napkins, rehydration salts and mosquito nets to connecting families to microloans for building toilets and improving clean water supply.
-By providing much-needed health supplies to vulnerable communities, these CHLs are not only a source of valuable education, but also of life-changing tools.
+By providing much-needed health supplies to vulnerable communities, these CHLs are a source of not only valuable education, but life-changing tools.

 Similarly, Opportunity has partnered with local medical clinics in Nicaragua to train more than 260 women on basic health topics, equipping them to serve and care for their families and communities with this new knowledge.